gmu-swe/crochet/README.md

 Building
 -------
-Before building you must install JDK 8.<sup>1</sup>
-You must also set the environment variable `JAVA_HOME` to point to your JDK 8 installation, so that the build script knows where the the JDK header files are.
+Before building you must install Java 8.
+You must also set the environment variable `JAVA_HOME` to point to your Java 8 installation.

 CROCHET is a maven project.
 Build and install it with `mvn install`.
 This script will also run built-in integration tests, and create a CROCHET-instrumented JVM.
 If you have multiple JVMs available, note that (as with other Java projects), the JVM located at `JAVA_HOME` will be the one used.